 Zaraf, Saint of Libraries

 Studious and soft-spoken, Zaraf spent so much time learning that she sometimes failed to make use of the knowledge she gained, and tried to hand down teachings to help others with that very task.
 Her followers are intended to be just as studious, though there is more variety in how and what they may study.

 Boon: understand and read all languages for the rest of the day.

 |Ritual, by Livia Radman|

-Lascivious saint, partner and spouse to many, and with nearly as many manifestations.
+Lascivious saint, partner and spouse to many, and with nearly as many appearances over the course of their life.
 Sunesh was known as a generous and lively person, sometimes to a fault.
 Followers of Sunesh are expected to venerate them in whatever form is personally preferred, as that is how they shared love in life, and the saint's teachings emphasize consent and sensitivity to a partner's (or potential partner's) desires or needs.

 Symbols: pink, full moon, rose, emerald, dove, whip